nathanl/authority/README.md

     config.logger = Rails.logger
     config.logger = Logger.new('logs/authority.log') # From Ruby standard library

-## Further customization of authorizers
+## Custom authorizer inheritence

-If you want to customize your authorizers even further - for example, maybe you want them to have a method like `has_permission?(user, permission_name)` - just insert a custom into the inheritance chain.
+If you want to customize your authorizers even further - for example, maybe you want them all to have a method like `has_permission?(user, permission_name)` - you can insert a custom class into the inheritance chain.

     # lib/my_app/authorizer.rb
     module MyApp